replicatedhq/troubleshoot.sh/docs/source/collect/copy.md

 When this collector is executed, it will include the following files in a support bundle:

 ### `/[namespace]/[pod-name]/[container-name]/[path]`

-This will contain the pod output (up to 10000 lines).
+This will contain the pod's folder or file specified in the collector